phamlauren/w4156-describe-that/README.md

 > If you encounter an error like **_An error occurred while installing unf_ext (0.0.7.7), and Bundler cannot continue.
 Make sure that `gem install unf_ext -v '0.0.7.7' --source 'https://rubygems.org/'` succeeds before bundling._** and you are on Mac OS, you may need to install xcode.
 Do this by running `$ xcode-select --install`.

-**DescribeThat!** has one dependency for generating TTS that cannot be installed via `bundle install`: `FFmpeg`.
-You should be able to grab it from whatever package manager you use (`brew`/`apt`/`scoop`/whatever).
+**DescribeThat!** has one dependency for generating TTS that cannot be installed via `bundle`: **FFmpeg**.
+You should be able to grab it from whatever package manager you use (`brew`/`apt`/`choco`/`scoop`/etc.).
+You may also be able to download a built version of FFmpeg directly from [the official website](https://ffmpeg.org/download.html).
+Regardless of installation method, ensure that `ffmpeg` is available from your PATH once you install it.

 You will need to fill in the list of local env variables located at `w4156-describe-that/config/local_env.yml` with the credentials we have given you for the API and S3 services.
 If we have not given them to you yet, please let us know and we will get them to you in a secure way.

-You should remain on branch main.
-You should be able to access the app in your browser of choice at [localhost::3000](https://localhost::3000).
+You should be on branch `main`.
+You should be able to access the app in your browser of choice at [localhost:3000](https://localhost:3000).

 ## 5. Running Cucumber and RSpec tests locally